-- LAC+USC Medical Center: This medical center has three well-organized IR suites (one biplane), containing flat-panel digital angiography units as well as a patient holding area.
+- Los Angeles General Medical Center: This medical center has three well-organized IR suites (one biplane), containing flat-panel digital angiography units as well as a patient holding area.
 All procedure rooms are equipped with physiologic monitoring and resuscitative equipment.
 Each suite contains a dedicated ultrasound machine that has transabdominal and vascular capability.
 Ultrasound, CT, and MR, are all available within the Imaging Department.
 The suite is staffed with dedicated IR technologists and nurses.
 This busy hospital provides trainees with a large volume of cases and an extremely diverse case-load.
 There is experience in a broad spectrum of diseases and procedures.
 Exposure to advanced disease states occurs.
 The hospital is a level I trauma center and extensive experience with the diagnosis and management of traumatic injuries and bleeding complications is available.
 Additionally, there is a particularly high volume of embolization procedures.
-LAC+USC Medical Center serves the underprivileged of LA County and brings a large population of patients with penetrating trauma, non-penetrating trauma, advanced cancer, end stage renal disease and liver disease, and unusual infectious diseases.
+Los Angeles General Medical Center serves the underprivileged of LA County and brings a large population of patients with penetrating trauma, non-penetrating trauma, advanced cancer, end stage renal disease and liver disease, and unusual infectious diseases.

 - Keck Hospital of USC: The purpose of the University Hospital rotation is to gain experience with complex interventions at a tertiary referral center.
 Specifically, there is an active transplant service at the Keck Hospital of USC and trainees are exposed to the management of multiple transplant complications.
 Additionally, there is a very large dialysis center associated with the University Hospital and trainees get extensive experience with the management of dialysis accesses.
 This hospital has a well-organized IR suite containing two flat panel digital interventional procedure rooms which include dynaCT (one biplane).
 The procedure rooms are equipped with physiologic monitoring and resuscitative equipment and are staffed by dedicated IR technologists and nurses.
 There is a patient holding area (shared with cardiology) in close proximity to the procedure area.
 Ultrasound, CT, and MR, are all available within the Imaging Department.
 A dedicated Non-invasive Vascular Ultrasound Lab exists in the hospital and fellows spend time interpreting vascular ultrasound examinations under the supervision of an attending.
 Keck Hospital of USC is primarily a surgical subspecialty hospital with an active hepatology service and liver / kidney transplantation program.